Kaplan Fox & Kilsheimer LLP

 Mr. Arenson is a seasoned business litigator with experience representing clients in a variety of areas, including antitrust, securities, and employee termination.
 His economics background has provided a foundation for his recognized expertise in handling complex economic issues in antitrust cases, both as to class certification and on the merits.
 He argued the appeals in In re High Fructose Corn Syrup Antitrust Litig., 295 F.3d 651 (7th Cir.
 2002), and In re Hydrogen Peroxide Antitrust Litig., 552 F.3d 305 (3d Cir.
 2009).

 Mr. Arenson is active in the New York State Bar Association.
-He has been a member of the House of Delegates since 2013.
-Since July 2015, he has been Vice Chair of the Section Delegates Caucus.
+He has been a member of the House of Delegates since 2013 and has been Vice Chair and a member of the Executive Committee of the Section Delegates Caucus.
 He was Chair of the Commercial and Federal Litigation Section from June 2013 through May 2014.
 He has been Co-Chair of the New York State Bar Association Task Force on the State of Our Courthouses and a member of the New York State Bar Association Special Committee on Discovery and Case Management in Federal Litigation.

 Mr. Arenson has been a partner in the firm since 1993.
 Prior to joining Kaplan Fox, Mr. Arenson was a partner with Proskauer Rose.
 Earlier in his career, he was a partner with Schwartz Klink & Schreiber, and an associate with Rudnick & Wolfe (now DLA Piper).